 ARTS 5413 (3) Graduate Lithography

 Graduate students are expected to edition Lithographs that are conceptually relevant and technically proficient.
 Projects are proposed and developed with the instructor.
 Students with limited experience in aluminum plate or stone lithography will be given an overview in those practices.
 The development of concepts and personally significant imagery leading to thesis work is required.
+For non-ARTS or non-ARTH Grads, permission of instructor required.
 May be repeated for up to 9 total credit hours.
 Taught with ARTS 3413 and ARTS 4413.

 Repeatable: Repeatable for up to 9.00 total credit hours.